god-of-errors/RpgCombatSystemBlog/index.md

 }
 ```
 ### Equipment
-Taking the concept of BaseItem to new heights, the BaseEquipment class introduces the concept of equipment that not only occupies an inventory slot but also imparts changes to a unit's stats when equipped.
-The EquipmentManager orchestrates the equipped items, providing a dynamic layer to the combat system.
-This newfound complexity allows developers to explore innovative mechanics such as familiarity or unique buffs tied to specific equipment.
+The BaseEquipment class expands upon the concept of the BaseItem, introducing the ability to change stats when equipped.
+The addition of the StatChange struct enhances the item class, allowing developers to define what stats change and by how much when equipping the equipment.
+The EquipmentManager class further elevates the combat system by keeping track of currently equipped equipment on a user.

 ```c++
 class BaseEquipment : public BaseItem